Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 The Bottom Line

-16:8 intermittent fasting is a type of intermittent fasting that involves restricting your eating window to 8 hours and fasting for the remaining 16 hours.
-This type of fasting might lead to weight loss, increased energy levels, improved brain function, reduced inflammation, and improved heart health.
+16:8 Intermittent fasting is a type of intermittent fasting that involves restricting your eating window to 8 hours and fasting for the remaining 16 hours.
+This type of fasting may lead to weight loss, increased energy levels, improved brain function, reduced inflammation, and improved heart health.

-When you break your fast, make sure to eat mindfully and focus on whole, nutrient-rich foods.
-Talk to your doctor if you are thinking about starting a fasting regimen, especially if you have any medical conditions or are taking medications.
+When you break your fast, make sure that you eat mindfully and focus on whole, nutrient-rich foods.
+You should talk to your doctor if you’re thinking about starting a fasting regimen, particularly if you have any medical conditions or you’re taking medications.

 DISCLAIMER: